TRANSITION

 • Risk: Job displacement fears

-• Mitigation: Invest in reskilling, create new roles
+• Mitigation: Invest in reskilling, define new roles

 Ethical Risks